derhuerst/velo/README.md

 # velo – a lightweight canvas 2D library

 ***velo* is a modern and lightweight canvas 2D library** written in vanilla JavaScript.
-It offers a simple and straightforward API and keeps a low footprint.
-It is licensed unter the terms of the [MIT License](LICENSE.md).
-Minified, **the default build is smaller than 7kb**, which makes it fit perfectly for small websites.
+It offers a simple and straightforward API and embraces [prototypal programming](http://davidwalsh.name/javascript-objects-deconstruction#simpler-object-object), keeping it **below 7kb (minified)**.

 - [How do I use *velo*?](#getting-started)
 - [List of available modules](#modules)